 - The European System of Human Rights Protection, responsible supervisor: Prof. JUDr.
 Mahulena Hofmannová, CSc.

 - Czech Environmental Law, responsible supervisor: Prof. JUDr.
 Milan Damohorský, DrSc.

 - Development of Supranational Integration and European Law, responsible supervisor: Prof. JUDr.
 Jan Kuklík, DrSc.

 - EU Law - General Introductory Course, responsible supervisor: Prof. JUDr.
 Richard Král, Ph.D., LL.M.
 (Mandatory for students from non-EU countries whocannot prove previous sufficient background in EU Law)

 - Selected Topics from the Theory of Human Rights, responsible supervisor: Prof. JUDr.
 PhDr.
 Veronika Bílková, Ph.
 D., E.M.A.

 - Human Rights and Environmental Protection, responsible supervisor: Prof. Dr. Michael Geistlinger (Universität Salzburg)

-- Protection of Fundamental Rights from Perspective of Czech and European Constitutionalism, responsible supervisors: JUDr.
+- Protection of Fundamental Rights from Perspective of Czech and European Constitutionalism, responsible supervisors: Doc.
+JUDr.
 Jan Kudrna, Ph.D. and JUDr.
 Ing.
 Jiří Zemánek, CSc.

 - International and European Migration Law, responsible supervisor: JUDr.
 Věra Honusková, Ph.D.